condorheroblog/craco-plugin-style-resources-loader/README.md

 e.g. `use less processor`

-If you only use one less file：
+If you only use one less resources file，in `craco.config.js` file, you need to use this:

 ```js
 const cracoPluginStyleResourcesLoader = require('craco-plugin-style-resources-loader');